As part of its NEXT plan to roll out 10 new models over the next 20 months, Nissan has introduced its next-generation Pathfinder and Frontier.

 In terms of safety and technology, the 2022 Frontier has a plethora of features, including five new class-exclusive features.
 These include:

 Wireless smartphone charging and NissanConnect with WiFi Hotspot, standard on PRO-4X models, keep drivers and passengers connected.
-Standard on all models are two front USB ports (one Type-A, one Type-C), two front 12V outlets and Siri Eyes Free.
+Standard on all models is two front USB ports (one Type-A, one Type-C), two front 12V outlets and Siri Eyes Free.
 Two 110 V outlets with 400-watt capability—one in the rear, one in the bed—are available on SV and standard on PRO-4X models, allowing users to easily power a wide variety of indoor and outdoor accessories.
 Fender Premium Audio with nine speakers is available on PRO-4X Crew Cab.

 The 2022 Frontier also boasts the first application of Nissan’s Intelligent Around View Monitor with Moving Object Detection and Off-Road Mode.
 Additionally, Nissan was the first automaker to offer an Around View Monitor, which creates a birds’ eye view by stitching together views from four cameras mounted on the outside of the vehicle.

-The new Off-Road Mode (which comes standard on the Frontier PRO-4X) functions while the vehicle is moving forward at slow speeds with the 4WD system operating in low-range—making highly suitable for negotiating tight trails without needing an external spotter to avoid any exterior damage to the vehicle.
+The new Off-Road Mode (which comes standard on the Frontier PRO-4X) functions while the vehicle is moving forward at slow speeds with the 4WD system operating in low-range—making it highly suitable for negotiating tight trails without needing an external spotter to avoid any exterior damage to the vehicle.

 Standard safety technology includes eight standard airbags, as well as the Nissan Safety Shield 360, featuring Automatic Emergency Braking with Pedestrian Detection; Blind Spot Warning, Rear Cross Traffic Alert, Lane Departure Warning, High Beam Assist and class-exclusive Rear Automatic Braking.